Rose-Hulman Institute of Technology

 |4:20 - 5:10

-Workload per quarter
+Workload per Term

 Minimum 12 credit hours per quarter per immigration requirements.
 It is advised not to exceed 18 hours of credit in one quarter.

-Yes, on-campus accommodation is available for undergraduate exchange students.
+On-campus housing is available for undergraduate exchange students.
 Students will need to apply early to secure a room on campus.
 Students should also note that all rooms are shared with another student of the same sex.
 On-campus accommodation fees will be billed directly to the student’s account.

 Exchange students living on campus are enrolled in the Freshman 19-meal plan.
 The plan is $1714 per quarter and is billed directly to the student account.
 This meal plan allows students to eat in the campus cafeteria as well as purchase food from the Subway sandwich shop, Logan's, Moench Cafe and the C Store.
 Students living in the Apartments and Lakeside will have the option to purchase a reduced dining meal plan that allows for opportunities to prepare meals themselves.

-A regular double room ranges from $2848 per quarter.
+Housing – A regular double room ranges from $2848 per quarter.